-The NLCRT consists of member organizations and invited experts who reflect a broad involvement in increasing lung cancer screening, promoting tobacco treatment, and optimizing treatment for lung cancer patients.
-Applications for membership will be reviewed by the NLCRT Membership Committee and submitted to the NLCRT Steering Committee for approval.
+The NLCRT consists of member organizations and invited experts who reflect a broad involvement in increasing lung cancer screening, promoting tobacco treatment, and optimizing treatment for individuals with lung cancer.
+Applications for membership will be reviewed and approved by the NLCRT Steering Committee.

 General Criteria for Membership